qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_theming.rst

 .. note::

-    It is recommend to define the decorations inside the theme instead of creating manually decorator instances inside your application code.
+    It is recommended to define the decorations inside the theme instead of creating manually decorator instances inside your application code.
 This way the created decorators can be used by multiple widgets.

 What a decoration theme can look like: